-News from Human Rights Legal Support Centre
+News from Human Rights Legal Support Centre (HRLSC)

 The Human Rights Legal Support Centre offers human rights legal services to individuals throughout Ontario who have experienced discrimination.
 The Centre's services range from legal assistance in filing an application at the Tribunal to legal representation on human rights applications.